Before I share my Mouthwatering Creamy Chilli Garlic Prawn Pasta recipe I have to vent a little.

 - 1/2 tbsp flat parsley chopped

 - Remove shell of the prawns, rub in coarse salt and rinse a few times.
+Note that once prawns are cleaned will weigh much less than 700gram.
 Squeeze excess water and marinate the prawns with chilli flakes, birds eye chilli, garlic, zest and juice of 1 lemon and salt.
 Refrigerate for 30 minutes

 - Boil pasta in salted water as per instructions on the packet.
 Cook until al la dente, drain the water and return to the pot to keep warm

-- Heat one tablespoon butter in a pan and flash fry half the prawns in 2, 30 seconds on each side.
+- Heat one tablespoon butter, with a few drops of oil, in a pan and flash fry half the prawns in 2, 30 seconds on each side.
 Add another tablespoon of butter and fry remaining prawns.
 Transfer to a bowl and set aside

 - Melt 1 tablespoon of butter to the same pan.
 Add the flour and cook for a minute.